massivetarget/BookEase/PROJECT_SUMMARY.md

 ## 📋 Project Summary

-**BookEase** is a cross-platform, privacy-first bookkeeping application built with React Native, Expo, and Realm.
+**BookEase** is a cross-platform, privacy-first bookkeeping application built with React Native, Expo, and **SQLite**.
 It implements full **Double-Entry Accounting** principles with local-first data storage, no cloud dependency for core operations, and optional encrypted backups.

 ### 🎯 Key Features